MIchaelKa/tech-knowledge-base/Math/Linear Algebra/MIT 18.065. Matrix Methods..md

 Start with a matrix B
-If we want to take combinations of its rows, we premultiply by A to get AB If we want to take combinations of its columns, we postmultiply by C to get BC
+If we want to take combinations of its rows, we premultiply by A to get AB If we want to take combinations of its columns, we postmultiply by C to get BC.

 7.